Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Geometric integrators

-Because $T(\hat{p})$ is a special case of a linear Hamiltonian operator $\hat{H}$, kinetic propagation conserves the scalar product, norm, and symplectic structure, as does any exact solution of a linear TDSE.
-Kinetic propagation is also time-reversible because $\Lambda_{0}=\Phi_{T}(\Lambda _{t},-t)$, which, in turn, follows by inverting Eqs.~(\ref{eq:q_t_T_prop} )--(\ref{eq:gamma_t_T_prop}) explicitly:
+Because $T(\hat{p})$ is a special case of a linear Hamiltonian operator $\hat{H}$, kinetic propagation conserves the scalar product, norm, and symplectic structure.
+Kinetic propagation is also time-reversible because $\Lambda_{0}=\Phi_{T}(\Lambda_{t},-t)$, which follows by inverting Eqs.~(\ref{eq:q_t_T_prop})--(\ref{eq:gamma_t_T_prop}) explicitly:

 In FGWD, Eqs.~(\ref{eq:A_0_inv_T_prop}) and (\ref{eq:gamma_0_inv_T_prop}) become $A_{0}=A_{t}$ and

 Equations~(\ref{eq:q_t_T_prop})--(\ref{eq:gamma_t_T_prop}) and (\ref{eq:gamma_0_inv_T_prop}) for the forward and backward propagations are derived in Appendix~\ref{app:kinetic_propagation_derivation}.